akda5id/lunch_sheets/README.md

 LMCoalesce\*: If you want to write the various sum up category and tags sheets.
 Should be self explanatory with the comments there.

 LMTrack\*: If you want to track account totals and net worth.

+LMWriteRandom: Provides an incrementing counter in `'LM-Transactions'!R1` so that Custom Functions run after you update (Google sheets caches function results).
+Also fun to see how many updates you have run :)

 ### Help:
 There is a thread on the [Lunch Money Discord](https://discord.com/channels/842337014556262411/1176857773925998642), let me know how things are going.
 If you are not joined to the discord already [here is the signup link](https://discord.gg/vSz6jjZuj8).